TAAR1: Antagonists and inverse agonists

+A few other less well-known TAAR1 antagonists have also been discovered and characterized.

+RO5073012 is an antagonist-esque weak partial agonist of the rodent and human TAAR1 (E_{max} = 24–35%).
+Similarly, MDA and MDMA are weak to very weak partial agonists or antagonists of the human TAAR1 (E_{max} = 11% and 26%, respectively), albeit with very low potency.

+It has been claimed that rasagiline may act as a TAAR1 antagonist, but TAAR1 interactions have yet to be assessed or confirmed for this agent.

 Function

 Monoaminergic systems

 Before the discovery of TAAR1, trace amines were believed to serve very limited functions.
 They were thought to induce noradrenaline release from sympathetic nerve endings and compete for catecholamine or serotonin binding sites on cognate receptors, transporters, and storage sites.
 Today, they are believed to play a much more dynamic role by regulating monoaminergic systems in the brain.

 One of the downstream effects of active TAAR1 is to increase cAMP in the presynaptic cell via Gαs G-protein activation of adenylyl cyclase.
 This alone can have a multitude of cellular consequences.
 A main function of the cAMP may be to up-regulate the expression of trace amines in the cell cytoplasm.
 These amines would then activate intracellular TAAR1.
 Monoamine autoreceptors (e.g., D2 short, presynaptic α2, and presynaptic 5-HT1A) have the opposite effect of TAAR1, and together these receptors provide a regulatory system for monoamines.
 Notably, amphetamine and trace amines possess high binding affinities for TAAR1, but not for monoamine autoreceptors.
 The effect of TAAR1 agonists on monoamine transporters in the brain appears to be site-specific.
 Imaging studies indicate that monoamine reuptake inhibition by amphetamine and trace amines is dependent upon the presence of TAAR1 co-localization in the associated monoamine neurons.
 As of 2010, co-localization of TAAR1 and the dopamine transporter (DAT) has been visualized in rhesus monkeys, but co-localization of TAAR1 with the norepinephrine transporter (NET) and the serotonin transporter (SERT) has only been evidenced by messenger RNA (mRNA) expression.

 In neurons with co-localized TAAR1, TAAR1 agonists increase the concentrations of the associated monoamines in the synaptic cleft, thereby increasing post-synaptic receptor binding.
 Through direct activation of G protein-coupled inwardly-rectifying potassium channels (GIRKs), TAAR1 can reduce the firing rate of dopamine neurons, in turn preventing a hyper-dopaminergic state.
 Amphetamine and trace amines can enter the presynaptic neuron either through DAT or by diffusing across the neuronal membrane directly.
 As a consequence of DAT uptake, amphetamine and trace amines produce competitive reuptake inhibition at the transporter.
 Upon entering the presynaptic neuron, these compounds activate TAAR1 which, through protein kinase A (PKA) and protein kinase C (PKC) signaling, causes DAT phosphorylation.
 Phosphorylation by either protein kinase can result in DAT internalization (non-competitive reuptake inhibition), but PKC-mediated phosphorylation alone induces reverse transporter function (dopamine efflux).